Skip to main content

 2. Providing safe and secure medical care

-Sharing prescription and dispensing information across medical institutions and pharmacies, as well as checking for duplicate medications and contraindicated concomitant medications, will improve the safety of medical care.
+The sharing of prescription and dispensing information across medical institutions and pharmacies, as well as checks for duplicate medications and contraindicated concomitant medications, will improve the safety of medical care.

 3. Reduction of work load

-It reduces the workload of medical professionals, such as entering dispensing information and storing paper prescriptions.
+It reduces the work burden on medical professionals, such as entering dispensing information and storing paper prescriptions.

 Defining Data

-We plan to regularly update the various numbers on the dashboard.
+We plan to update the various dashboard numbers on a regular basis.

 True or false information

-For a true or false report on this dashboard, see True or False: Dashboard on the Status of Adoption of Electronic Prescriptions.
+For true or false information about the date in this dashboard, see True or False: Dashboard on the status of e-prescription adoption.

 Opinions and Requests

-Electronic Prescription Service Promotion Office, General Affairs Division, Pharmaceutical Bureau, Ministry of Health, Labor and Welfare
+Electronic Prescription Service Promotion Office, General Affairs Division, Pharmaceutical Affairs Bureau, Ministry of Health, Labor and Welfare

 Phone: 03 5253 1111